Patt92/framework13-edid-70Hz-Linux/README.md

 #or the Internal70.bin (same file)
 ```

-## 2. Kernel / init prepare, to fix error -2 on boot
+## 2. init prepare, to fix error -2 on boot

 `/etc/mkinitcpio.conf`